- The Feinstein Institute currently has more than 2,000 research studies being conducted with more than 15,000 participants enrolled each year.

 - 2014 As reported in the cover story of The New York Times Magazine, Feinstein Institute President Kevin J. Tracey, MD, is featured as discovering a new approach to treating disease by stimulating nerves, called bioelectronic medicine.

-To view our annual report for 2014, click here.
+To view our most recent annual report, click here.